iwares/staple/README.md

 # Staple

-Staple is a handset SPA(single page web appliction) framework base on prototylejs and requirejs.
+Staple is a handset SPA(single page web appliction) framework bases on [Prototype](http://prototypejs.org/) and [RequireJS](http://requirejs.org/).
 It implements complete page load/navigation logic and many other details, so developers can focus on their business.
 At the same time, object-oriented programming style makes code clean and maintainable.
-Staple can work with many other js libraries and frameworks, such like jQuery and bootstrap.
-Also, Staple is a perfect companion of Cordova.
+Staple can work with many other js libraries and frameworks, such like [jQuery](http://jquery.com/) and [bootstrap](http://getbootstrap.com/).
+Also, Staple is a perfect companion of [Cordova](http://cordova.apache.org/).

 Features:
 * Fully object-oriented programming, modular programming.